 This course is the culminating experience for the Fine Arts and Graphic Design major as well as the core curriculum.
-This course will consist of readings, reflection, and discussion of texts which will address the role of the artist/designer in history as a purveyor of information about society and as a creative social catalyst in contemporary society.
+This course will consist of readings, reflection, and discussion of texts, which will address the role of the artist/craftsperson/creative in history as a purveyor of information about society and as a creative social catalyst in contemporary society.
 Students will also be creating the conceptual framework for their Senior Thesis Exhibition including both the material form and the written text.
-They will be applying the knowledge base gained through their prior courses to their own individual major body of work as well as peer mentoring others in the class and engaging in a group project in the community.
+They will be applying the knowledge base gained through their prior courses to their own individual major body of work, as well as peer mentoring others in the class and engaging in a group project in the community.
+Not open to students with credit for DSN 479.
 Fee.